furechan/mintalib/README.md

 pip install mintalib
 ```

 Mintalib requires Python 3.11 or newer.
-The base install includes only the numpy requirements.
-Add `pandas` and/or `polars` to your environment depending on which interface you want to use.
+The base install includes only NumPy; add `pandas` to use the indicator interface or pandas objects.

 ## Dependencies